donnyward/enigma/README.md

 # Quick Start

-1. Edit `resume.tex` and update the personal information in the first block at the top of the file.
+1. Add `resume.tex` and update the personal information in the first block at the top of the file.
 Edit the `\section{Education}` and `\section{Skills}` sections as desired.

-2. Add YAML files with detailed work experience in `data/work/`.
+2. Create YAML files with detailed work experience in `data/work/`.
 Use the sample `data/work/199601_umbrella.yml` as a template from which to build upon.
 These will be used by the agent to fill in the experience section of the resume.

 3. Install LaTeX to use `pdflatex`